gravitationalwavedc/gwcloud_python/docs/usage/files.rst

 Filtering files by path
 -----------------------

-If none of the provided methods return the desired subset of files, the full :class:`.FileReferenceList` can be filtered by using the more custom :meth:`~.FileReferenceList.filter_list_by_path` method.
+If none of the provided methods return the desired subset of files, the full :class:`~gwdc_python.files.file_reference.FileReferenceList` can be filtered by using the more custom :meth:`~.FileReferenceList.filter_list_by_path` method.
 This enables us to pick only the files we want based on the directories, the file name or the file extension.
 For example, if we want to find all JSON files in the 'result' directory, we can can run: